Data Centers in Kampala

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Kampala are strategically located to serve the central business district, home to Uganda's financial institutions, government agencies, and major corporate headquarters.
-This proximity ensures low-latency connectivity for the country's primary economic engines.
+Proximity To Key Business Districts Data centers in Kampala are situated to serve the central business district, home to financial institutions, government offices, and major corporate headquarters.
+This proximity supports low-latency requirements for the city's primary economic activities.

-Regional Market Reach: Kampala serves as a digital gateway to neighboring landlocked countries, including Rwanda, Burundi, South Sudan, and the eastern Democratic Republic of Congo.
-Deploying infrastructure in Uganda allows companies to effectively deliver services to over 100 million people in the wider region.
+Regional Market Reach Kampala serves as a strategic digital gateway to landlocked neighboring countries, including South Sudan, Rwanda, and the eastern Democratic Republic of Congo.
+Colocating in Kampala allows businesses to establish a service delivery hub for this underserved region of over 100 million people.

-Tax Advantage For Data Centers: Uganda does not currently offer specific tax incentives tailored to data center investment or operations.
-The standard corporate tax and VAT rates apply, providing a predictable but not preferential financial environment for operators.
+Tax Advantage For Data Centers Uganda does not currently offer specific tax incentives for the development or operation of data centers.
+The standard corporate tax and VAT rates apply, providing a straightforward but not preferential financial environment for IT infrastructure investment.

 Natural Disaster Risk